till2/till2.github.io/_posts/2022-12-13-actorcritic.md

 ### Final remark: Clean formalism

-Reinforcement learning formalism sometimes gets really messy and unpleasent to look at, to the point where it can be hard to absorb the important pieces of information.
-For this reason it is usually better to _omit some formalism and instead write clean looking formulas_ for the sake of readability, if the context of writing allows it (i.e. you are not writing a scientific paper).
+Reinforcement learning notation sometimes gets really messy and unpleasent to look at, to the point where it can be hard to absorb the important pieces of information.
+For this reason i think it is usually better to _omit some formalism and instead write clean looking formulas_ for the sake of readability, if the context of writing allows it (i.e. you are not writing a scientific paper).
 A piece that you can usually leave out if it is clear what we are referring to is $\theta$ in the subscript.